rykaplan1/horiseon-accessibility-refactor/README.md

 # upenn-bootcamp-hw1

+## Description

 Refactoring of the Horiseon webpage's HTML to make it follow accessibility standards (defined below) so that the site is optimized for search engines.
+Working on this project increased my familiarity with semantic HTML elements, which will serve to make any HTML I write in the future more human-readable.

 Criteria: